Hong Kong is dotted with beaches, some of which are wonderful, and great to head to during the long hot summer.

 Nearby Deepwater Bay is generally rather less crowded, but with a road close by it’s no tranquil haven.

-s including Central run right by both these beaches.
+Buses from places including Central head right by both these beaches, with convenient stops.

 Chung Hom Kok Beach is relatively secluded for HK Island, real nice spot I think.